-Entering his 29th season in the NFL, 18th as an NFL assistant coach and 11th with the Packers, Winston Moss will serve as associate head coach for the second season in 2016.
-In addition, he continues to have responsibility for all linebackers for the third consecutive season, a role he originally worked in from 2006-08.
+Entering his 30th season in the NFL, 19th as an NFL assistant coach and 12th with the Packers, Winston Moss will serve as associate head coach for the third season in 2017.
+In addition, he continues to have responsibility for all linebackers for the fourth consecutive season, a role he originally worked in from 2006-08.

 Named to the assistant head coach post by Head Coach Mike McCarthy on Jan.
 15, 2007, Moss impressed McCarthy with his leadership skills when the two worked together for five seasons in New Orleans and again in 2006 in Green Bay.
-His position responsibility was modified to inside linebackers from 2009-13 with the switch to a 3-4 defense and the addition of outside linebackers coach Kevin Greene to the staff.
+His position responsibility was modified to inside linebackers from 2009-13 with the switch to a 3-4 defense.
 In February 2014, Moss’ position title shifted back to all linebackers.

 The 2015 campaign saw Moss oversee the continued evolution of Clay Matthews, who made his sixth career Pro Bowl and his first at inside linebacker.
 Despite playing inside full time, Matthews still ranked second on the team with 6½ sacks and led the team with 14 QB hits.
 He also ranked second on the team with a career-high 84 tackles.
 Under Moss, LB Julius Peppers continued to excel in his second season with the Packers after transitioning from DE in 2014.
 Peppers led the Packers with 10½ sacks in 2015, earning his ninth selection to the Pro Bowl, his first as a Packer, and first as a linebacker.